vasusharma7/mongo-utils/README.md

     <a href="https://github.com/vasusharma7/mongo-utils/issues">Request a Feature</a>
  </center>

-Mongo Utils is a group of handy utilities for managing mongoDB instances.
+Mongo Assist is a group of handy utilities for managing mongoDB instances.
 It can be used to :
 - Download MongoDB Databases in json/csv/excel formats.
 - Upload Data in json format to MongoDB databases.
 - Transfer data from one MongoDB database to another.